Teach the turning points of history with VR to drive inquiry

 - Ethnic Studies – uncover stories traditionally underrepresented in history classes

-This update will bring the world into the classroom while promoting critical thinking skills, collaboration, reading analysis, reading comprehension, information literacy, digital citizenship, empathy, and social-emotional learning.
+This update will bring the world into the classroom while promoting critical thinking skills, collaboration, reading analysis, reading comprehension, information literacy, digital citizenship, empathy, and social and emotional learning.
 I. Cannot.
 Wait.